atet/wsl/README.md

 # Windows Subsystem for Linux

-These are instructions will bring the power of Linux to your Windows computer!
+Let's bring the full power of Linux to your Windows computer!

 We will cover everything that's needed to:
 - Install Docker on WSL _without the need of Docker Desktop_
 - Allow the WSL session (and Docker) to run in the background
-- Start WSL (and Docker) after boot
+- Start WSL (and Docker) automatically after reboot

 --------------------------------------------------------------------------------------------------